 In cash transactions, it is often left up to the buyer to physically carry the deed to the recording authority after the closing has taken place.

 While this is technically a negotiable cost, the seller doesn’t have any interest in whether or not the buyer’s documents get recorded, and thus this cost almost always falls on the buyer.

-If documents need to be shipped at other places, you will need to pay courier fees.
+If documents need to be shipped to other places, you will need to pay courier fees.